Ajgautam01/TRAINING-/README.md

 :arrow_right: **Day-9 Date-22/7/22**

-Python Assignmet (list, tuples, Dictionaries).
+Python Assignment (list, tuples, Dictionaries).

 **List:-** Lists are used to store multiple items in a single variable.Lists are created using square brackets